 Using technology to communicate and access information is second nature to our 21st century students We can take advantage of this proclivity by making the use of technology an integral part of the classroom routine in world language classes.
 To that end, the content of this seminar focuses on the use of technology to help students practice the 5 Cs from the National Standards for Foreign Language Learning.
 Through the use of technology we can motivate students to communicate and exchange information using the language they are learning.
-Participants in this seminar will learn how to structure activities that use technology to access and interpret authentic cultural information and communications in the target language.
+Participants in this seminar will learn how to structure activities that use technology to access and interpret current authentic cultural information and communications in the target language.

-They will become acquainted with a wide variety of websites that promote retention and require students to use their higher-order thinking skills.
-Strategies and aspects of technology that enable students to present what they have created and discovered using their language skills will also be presented.
+They will become acquainted with a wide variety of websites and apps that promote retention and require students to use their higher-order thinking skills.
+Strategies and aspects of technology that enable students to share what they have created and discovered using their language skills will also be presented.
 You will leave this seminar with knowledge of strategies and activities that are both practical and easy to implement.
 Using a large screen multimedia projection system (rather than individual computers), Deborah will demonstrate specific lessons and projects for grades 6-12 world language instruction.
 These proven ideas, practical lessons and motivating projects will provide your students with immediate learning opportunities.

 Ten Key Benefits of Attending

 - Utilize Cutting-Edge Technology Tools to Strengthen World Language Instruction